unicef/iogt-pwa/CONTRIBUTING.md

 Thank you for helping us make this project great and being a part of the IOGT-PWA community.
 Here are a few guidelines that will help you along the way.

+## Code of Conduct

+IOGT-PWA has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
+Please read [the full text](/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## What you need to know

 In order to contribute you will need to have a basic understanding of [Polymer](https://polymer-library.polymer-project.org/), [Redux](https://egghead.io/courses/getting-started-with-redux), and [Typescript](https://www.typescriptlang.org/).